 Listen to the yearnings of your heart and what brings you joy.
 Does a commitment you have made or are considering making causing you to feel expansive or contracted?
 If it will enrich your life, do it.
 If it causes stress, don’t.
 Yes, it’s that simple.

 Listen to God speaking to you during your times of meditation, prayer and as you stop throughout the day to catch your breath.
+I say that prayer is talking to God and meditation is listening to God.

 Listen to the sounds of nature.
 Listen to the sounds of your children.
 These are simple pleasures.